tomasperezv/spainjs-2013/README.md

 This talk presents how Spotify uses web technologies to develop and maintain key features in the different platforms .
 Hybrid apps is a hot topic nowadays, and we will explain how our architecture abstracts a web developer from the platform, making it possible to share code across multiple devices.

+In the second part of the talk we will describe the architecture of the Spotify Embedded Platform, that allows external developers to include spotify entities inside their webpages, including a technology for remote controlling spotify clients, the webplayer and the desktop client.

 Authors
 =======
 [@JMPerez] (https://github.com/JMPerez)